wavefrontHQ/docs/pages/doc/ts_exists.md

 `exists()` is useful if you're creating a query that uses a metric that is planned but has not yet started reporting, for example, when you're building a dashboard before any data is sent.
 Unless you wrap the query in `exists()`, all your charts will show errors for the missing metric.
 Using `exists` allows any syntax errors to be reported, which help you make corrections, but suppresses the errors for the missing metric.

 {% include note.html content="If you are querying with a time window in the past, and if the series **did not** report for 24 hours before or during the window but the series **is** reporting at present, the `exists()` function returns true.
-Wavefront is working on addressing this issue." %}
+We are working on addressing this issue." %}

 ## Examples